NetCDF: Access libraries

 The software libraries supplied by UCAR provide read-write access to netCDF files, encoding and decoding the necessary arrays and metadata.
 The core library is written in C, and provides an application programming interface (API) for C, C++ and two APIs for Fortran applications, one for Fortran 77, and one for Fortran 90.
 An independent implementation, also developed and maintained by Unidata, is written in 100% Java, which extends the core data model and adds additional functionality.
-Interfaces to netCDF based on the C library are also available in other languages including R (ncdf, ncvar and RNetCDF packages), Perl Data Language, Python, Ruby, Haskell, Mathematica, MATLAB, Interactive Data Language (IDL), Julia and Octave.
+Interfaces to netCDF based on the C library are also available in other languages including R, Perl Data Language, Python, Ruby, Haskell, Mathematica, MATLAB, Interactive Data Language (IDL), Julia and Octave.
 The specification of the API calls is very similar across the different languages, apart from inevitable differences of syntax.
 The API calls for version 2 were rather different from those in version 3, but are also supported by versions 3 and 4 for backward compatibility.
 Application programmers using supported languages need not normally be concerned with the file structure itself, even though it is available as open formats.